 This space is a work in progress :).
 I set up in my garage for the warmer months because I love painting outdoors with the fresh air and natural sunlight.
 My dog loves to hang out with me while I work.
-I'm working on this space and will add more images as I go.
-C
+I just finished deep cleaning and decorating the whole space now I just need some messy pictures of me at work painting lol because I do believe the best thing about an art studio is the mess. <3

 I've been painting for years but I've never had my own studio.
 I've always painted in temporary spaces, corners of my room, kitchen or porch at a rental house where I had to mind the walls and floor.
 I couldn't throw paint around the way I do when I'm so deep in the process I don't even remember where I'm at.
 But now I have my own home and this huge space that is all my own.
 It's something I've been dreaming of all my life.
 I have all these huge canvases too and I hardly even know where to start.
 I've always painted for my own enjoyment, I've exhibited some and done a few commissions but mostly I just paint for me.
 I've been meaning to set up an online shop for a while but I've been so busy with my YouTube channel I've hardly thought about it.
 But now with this space I can create anything.
 It's so exciting.
 I always get extra creative when the leaves turn and the air cools with the feel of early fall so I imagine I'll have more art to share soon.